Doctors Nova Scotia Youth Run

 Question 4: Can I run with my child?

-Answer: Yes, you can register and receive a t-shirt and medal as well.
+Answer: Yes, you can run with your child without registering.
+If you decide to register yourself, you will receive a t-shirt and medal as well.

-Question 5: Are pets, child strollers and other equipment allowed on the race route?
+Question 5: Are pets, child strollers and other equipment allowed on the route?

 Answer: To ensure the safety of all participants on the route, baby strollers and baby joggers are allowed but must stay to the right at all times.
-Pets are NOT allowed in the Joan Harriss Pavilion, on site or on the race route.
+Pets are NOT allowed in the Joan Harriss Pavilion, on-site or on the route.

 Question 6: Can my child walk instead of run?

-Question 7: How should I wear my race bib?
+Question 7: How should I wear my run bib?

-Answer: The bib should always be worn on your front and be clearly visible so that we can identify runners in junior high that will be doing two laps.
+Answer: The bib should always be worn on your front and be clearly visible so that we can identify runners in middle school that will be doing two laps.

 Question 8: What precautions have you taken to ensure safety on the route?

-Answer: Course marshals, who will be wearing neon Volunteer t-shirts, are on the entire route.
-There are also Police personnel on motor bikes and bicycles patrolling the course.
+Answer: Course marshals, who will be wearing neon Volunteer t-shirts will be along the entire route.
+There will also be Police personnel on motorbikes and bicycles patrolling the course.

-Question 9: Can I wear my ear buds during the race?
+Question 10: Can I wear my earbuds during the run?

-Answer: No. Your safety and that of others is of paramount importance to us.
+Answer: No. For your safety and the safety of others, earbuds, or headphones of any type are not permitted.
 We fear that you will miss important warnings that could cause injury to yourself, fellow runners, and volunteers.

-Question 10: Where do I park on race morning?
+Question 11: Where do I park on run morning?

-Answer: Please plan to park on surrounding streets and walk to the venue.
-There is limited free parking at the CBRM waterfront parking lots.
-There will be no parking on-site and the entire area will be closed to all but authorized traffic once the race starts.
-Allow extra time to get to the race site.
+Answer: Please plan to park on the surrounding streets and walk to the venue.
+There is limited free parking at the CBRM waterfront parking lots and the Casino.
+There will be no parking on-site and the entire area will be closed to all but authorized traffic once the run starts.
+Allow extra time to get to the run site.

 Question 1: Can I meet my child at the finish line?

 Answer: Spectators are not allowed to enter the finish line chute unless they are running with their children.
-We encourage spectators to come and enjoy the post race atmosphere and celebrate with the runners.
-However for the safety of the runners, please ensure you stay off the race course and meet up in a safe spot in the finish area.
+We encourage spectators to come and enjoy the post-run atmosphere and celebrate with the runners inside the Joan Harriss Cruise Pavilion.
+However, for the safety of the runners, please ensure you stay off the running course and meet up in a safe spot in the finish area.

-Question 2: How am I going to know where to meet my child after the race?
+Question 2: How am I going to know where to meet my child after the run?

 Answer: All participants will receive their medal after crossing the finish line.
 Parents should plan to meet up with their children in their designated school area following the run.
-This designated school area will also serve as a lost and found area where students and parents who get separated can plan to meet and wait for one another.
-We also suggest you add your cell phone number to the front of the bib so that a volunteer can call you if your child is lost.
+If a student cannot find their parent, they are encouraged to go to the side of the stage inside the Pavillion where a committee member/volunteer will make an announcement or call the parent/guardian's phone.
+We suggest you add your cell phone number to the front of the bib so that a volunteer can call you if your child is lost.

 Question 3: How will I be able to identify a race official if I need information or help?

 Answer: Race officials will be wearing Cape Breton Fiddlers Run vests or red shirts with Committee on the back.
-Volunteers will be wearing bright green shirts with volunteer on the back.
-They will be able to answer your questions or direct you if you need help as well.
+Volunteers will be wearing bright green shirts with ‘volunteer’ on the back.
+They will be able to answer your questions or direct you if you need help.

 Question 4: Will there be food and water available for runners at the finish line?